LukeYasu/poke-stop/README.md

 ## Stretch Features to Implement
-- Sliding cards that display a certain category of item
+- Card slider that display a certain category of item
 - smooth transition carousel
 - Incorperating Stripe
-- Displaying similar items under the items details page
+- Displaying related items under the items details page

 1. Install dependencies with `npm install`
 2. create a database using `createdb PokeStop`